The Shops at Willow Bend: History

-In 2006, Foley's was changed to Macy's.
-In 2010, the total number of anchor stores dropped to three with the closing of Saks Fifth Avenue.
-In 2011, a Crate & Barrel opened in the vacant Lord & Taylor.
+In 2006, Foley's became Macy's.

+In August 2010, Saks Fifth Avenue announced it would be shuttering entirely as part of a strategy implemented to improve profit margins substantially by electing to shutter nearly thirty five percent of its entire base over the course of several years.
+In 2011, a new Crate & Barrel opened in the original Lord & Taylor structure which had been reconstructed.

 In 2014, the mall was sold as part of a 7 property package to Starwood Capital Group for approximately $1.4 billion.

-In 2015, it was announced the mall would undergo a $126 million makeover and renovation with the former Saks Fifth Avenue building being repurposed with internal and external facing restaurants and entertainment venues.
+In 2015, it was announced the mall would undergo a $126 million renovation with the original Saks Fifth Avenue structure being reconstructed with internal and external facing restaurants and entertainment venues.